lmorg/murex/README.md

 * _No PID recycling._ This is a potential cause for a memory leak but is currently a pretty low priorety at the moment as the amount of memory consumed is low and the chance over overflowing the array slice is tiny.

+* _First character of the shell doesn't type._ This only happens for commands returning from a PTY.
+I think I understand *why* it happens but I haven't yet worked out a clean way to prevent it from happening.